ngxs/store/docs/advanced/actions-life-cycle.md

 ![Life cycle](../assets/actions-life-cycle.png)

-In summary - at the very beginning, any dispatched action always has the status `DISPATCHED`.
+In summary - any dispatched action starts with the status `DISPATCHED`.
 Next, NGXS looks for handlers that listen to this action, if there are any — NGXS invokes them and processes the return value and errors.
-If the handler has done some work and has not thrown an error, the status of the action changes to `SUCCESSFUL`.
-If something went wrong while processing the action, for example, the server returned an error, the status of the action changes to `ERRORED`.
-If an action handler is marked as `cancelUncompleted` and a new action has arrived, before the old one was processed, then NGXS interrupts the processing and changes the action status to `CANCELED`.
+If the handler has done some work and has not thrown an error the status of the action changes to `SUCCESSFUL`.
+If something went wrong while processing the action (for example, if the server returned an error) the status of the action changes to `ERRORED`.
+If an action handler is marked as `cancelUncompleted` and a new action has arrived before the old one was processed then NGXS interrupts the processing of the first action and changes the action status to `CANCELED`.